Invariants of graph drawings in the plane: Planarity of graphs

 (d) For any general position PL map $f:K\to\R^2$ of a graph $K$ the van Kampen number is the sum of values of the intersection cocycle over all non-ordered pairs of disjoint edges of $K$. \end{remark}

 \begin{remark} A graph is called {\it $\Z$-planar} if there exists a general position PL map of this graph to the plane such that for images of any two non-adjacent edges the sum of the signs of their intersection points is zero for some orientations on the edges, see fig. \ref{f:gl2}.
-The sign of this sum depends on an arbitrary choice of orientations on the edges, but the condition that the some is zero does not.
-One can prove analogously to Theorem \ref{vkam-z2}, or deduce from it, that {\it a graph is planar if and only if it is $\Z$-planar.} Integral analogue of Proposition \ref{starpr} is correct and follows analogously by Lemma \ref{star-zl} and Proposition \ref{elcobz}. \end{remark}
+The sign of this sum depends on the order of the edges and on an arbitrary choice of orientations on the edges, but the condition that the some is zero does not.
+One can prove analogously to Theorem \ref{vkam-z2}, or deduce from it, that {\it a graph is planar if and only if it is $\Z$-planar.} Integral analogue of Proposition \ref{starpr} is correct and follows analogously by Proposition \ref{elcobz} and Lemma \ref{star-zl}. \end{remark}

 \begin{remark} If in \S\ref{0vkamz} we assume that cells $\sigma\times\tau$ and $\tau\times\sigma$ of $\widetilde K$ (considered as a cell complex) are oriented coherently with the involution $(x,y)\overset{t}\leftrightarrow(y,x)$ (and so not necessarily oriented as the products), and define the intersection cochain by assigning the number $f\sigma\cdot f\tau$ to the cell $\sigma\times\tau$ oriented as the product (and so not necessarily positively oriented), then we obtain symmetric cochains / coboundaries / cohomology and the van Kampen obstruction in the group $H^2_s(\widetilde K;\Z)\cong H^2(K^*;\Z)$.
 We have $H^2_s(\widetilde K;\Z)\cong H^2_{ss}(\widetilde K;\Z)$.
 The two van Kampen obstructions go one to the other under this isomorphism.
-Analogous remark holds for the van Kampen obstruction for embedding of $n$-complexes in $\R^{2n}$ \cite[\S3]{Sh57}, \cite[\S4.4]{Sk08}.
+Analogous remark holds for the van Kampen obstruction for embedding of $n$-complexes in $\R^{2n}$ \cite[\S3]{Sh57}, \cite[\S4.4]{Sk06}.